 Seals and O-rings fitted in the wrong way, damaged or worn out, may cause leaks or accidents; replace them immediately, except if otherwise prescribed.
-Do not use trichlorethane or solvent near O-rings and seals.
+Never use trichloroethylene or solvent near O-rings and seals.

 When working in the engineroom, switch bilge automatic pumps off, to prevent that fuel, lubricants and other liquid spilling cause's sea pollution.